This article is synchronized and updated to xLog by Mix Space

 docker#

-If the system software cannot meet your needs, you can use docker.
-You can search for specific tutorials to learn, but all docker containers must be started as a normal user, otherwise they will be cleared (lines 2-6 must be retained, and the rest can be customized as needed).
+If the system software cannot meet the needs, you can use Docker.
+Specific tutorials can be searched and learned, but all Docker containers must be started with a normal user; otherwise, they will be cleared (lines 2-6 be retained, others can be customized as needed)

 docker container run --name pytorch-dpj \